CP violations in a predictive $A_4$ symmetry model: Introduction

-Besides the explanation of neutrino mixing structure, one has to find a way of generating neutrino tiny mass which is zero in the SM.
-And the seesaw mechanism \cite{seesaw} seems to be the most interesting and effective solution.
-The seesaw has another physics consequence which is called leptogenesis for the generation of the observed Baryon Asymmetry of the Universe (BAU) by the CP asymmetric decay of heavy RHNs \cite{review}.
-If the BAU was generated by leptogenesis, then CP violation in the lepton sector must be existed.
+Besides generating a tiny neutrino mass, the seesaw model has another physics consequence called leptogenesis for the generation of the observed baryon asymmetry of the Universe (BAU) by the charge/parity (CP) asymmetric decay of heavy RHNs \cite{Fukugita:1986hr, Giudice:2003jh,Buchmuller:2004nz}.
+If the BAU was generated by leptogenesis, then CP-violation in the lepton sector must exist.
 For Majorana neutrinos, there are one Dirac and two Majorana CP violating phases.
-One of the phases (or a combination of them) in principle can be measured by neutrinoless double beta ($0\nu2\beta$) decay \cite{NDBD} experiments.
-Besides, the TB mixing structure forbids the low energy CP violation in neutrino oscillation, due to $U_{e3}=0$, and also forbids the high energy CP violation in leptogenesis.
-Therefore, any observation of the leptonic CP violation, for instance in $0\nu2\beta$ decay and $J_{CP}$, can strengthen our believe in leptogenesis by demonstrating that CP is not a symmetry of the leptons.
+One of the phases (or a combination of them) in principle can be measured by neutrinoless double beta ($0\nu2\beta$) decay \cite{Bilenky:2001rz, Pascoli:2001by,Pascoli:2002qm,Petcov:2004wz} experiments.
+Also, the TB mixing structure forbids low-energy CP violation in neutrino oscillation, due to $U_{e3}=0$, and also forbids high-energy CP violation in leptogenesis.
+Therefore, any observations of leptonic CP violation, for instance in $0\nu2\beta$ decay, can strengthen our believe in leptogenesis by demonstrating that CP is not a lepton symmetry.